 |

-This bronze statue of General Francis
+This bronze statue of General

-Marion stands in the glass window of Edward Jones
+Francis Marion stands in the glass window

-the Clarendon Courthouse Square in Manning, SC.
-From
+Square in Manning, SC.
+From all reference

-all reference sources
+sources

-Bob Barinowski statue
+this Bob Barinowski statue

-Great Experience for over 650 potential historians
+Experience for around 1000 potential historians

-Francis Marion Days Living
+American Revolutionary Francis Marion Days Living

 History Encampment

-and
+and Celebration

-Celebration of "General Francis Marion Memorial
+of "General Francis Marion Memorial

-Day and Victory
+Day and Victory at Wyboo Swamp",

-at Wyboo Swamp", Camp Bob Cooper, Summerton, SC.
+Camp Bob Cooper,

-To honor General Francis Marion Memorial
+To honor General Francis Marion

-Day, which the South Carolina Legislature designated
+Memorial Day, which the South Carolina

-as February 27,
+Legislature designated as February 27,

-Murals Trail Society sponsors General
+the Swamp Fox Murals Trail Society sponsors

-Francis Marion Days Living History.
+General Francis Marion Days

 |